MercuryWorkshop/wisp-protocol/protocol.md

 The client must establish the connection by performing a standard websocket handshake.
 The `Sec-WebSocket-Protocol` header does not need to be set.

 ### Handshake Steps
-Immediately after a websocket connection is established, the server must send a CONTINUE packet containing the initial buffer size for each stream.
+Immediately after a websocket connection is established, the server must send an INFO packet containing information about the server itself.
+This includes information about the latest supported Wisp version and a list of supported protocols.
+Immediately afterwards, the server must send a CONTINUE packet containing the initial buffer size for each stream.
 The stream ID for this packet must be set to 0.

-After the initial CONTINUE packet is sent, the server must send an INFO packet containing information about the server itself.
-This includes information about the latest supported Wisp version and a list of supported protocols.
+The client must wait for the CONTINUE packet to be received from the server for any communications to continue.
+If it receives the INFO packet first, it must use version 2 of the protocol.
+If it receives the CONTINUE packet first, it must use version 1 of the protocol.
+After it has received an INFO packet from the server, the client must then send an INFO packet to the server describing itself and the extensions it supports.

-The client must wait for the CONTINUE packet and the server's INFO packet to be received before beginning any communications.
-The client must then send an INFO packet to the server describing itself and the extensions it supports.
+While the server waits for an INFO packet from the client, it must assume the client is using version 1 of the protocol.
+After it receives the INFO packet from the client, it will assume version 2 of the protocol is used, and it must validate that the extensions are compatible.

-If either side does not send an INFO packet within 5 seconds, the connection may still proceed, but version 1 of the protocol is used.
-If there are any other critical compatibility issues detected by either party during the handshake, the connection should be immediately closed with a CLOSE packet with reason `0x04` and a stream ID of 0.
+If there are any critical compatibility issues detected by either party during the handshake, the connection should be immediately closed with a CLOSE packet with reason `0x04` and a stream ID of 0.

 After these steps have been performed, regular communications can begin between the client and server.
 Only extensions that both sides support may be used.